When your loved one's PTSD turns your life upside down, I'm here to help you RISE UP

 Today, I have tools to manage my own emotions and support my family.

-And when *stuff* hits the fan (because it will), I have strategies to find my calm again.
+When *stuff* hits the fan (because it will), I have strategies to find my calm again, and even to have a little fun!

-I’d love to share these healing tools with you so that you can rise above whatever’s weighing you down.
+If you'd love to feel this way too, I'm here to share these healing tools with you so that you can rise above whatever’s weighing you down.

 "I would highly recommend Carla to anyone.
 Anyone who's feeling stuck.
 Anyone who feels like they need a change or a different environment to clear the head.